General Requirements for Full Admission (Master's Program)

 - Undergraduate cumulative grade point average of 3.00 (B) or higher.

-- Florida Teacher's Certification or eligibility for certification if enrolling in a state-approved certification program, as determined by specific programs.
+- Florida Teacher's Certification, if enrolling in a state-approved certification track.

 - Provisional acceptance may vary by program.